Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Sensor Field of View Passing Through 3D Graphics Model

-If you look closely, you can see that the sensor's projection cuts through the communication site's radome.
+If you look closely, you can see that the sensor's projection cuts through the communications site's radome.
 The Facility object's 3D Graphics model is not being used as an obstruction during analysis.
-In order to use the Facility object's 3D graphics model as an obstruction, you use the AzEl Mask tool.
+In order to use it as an obscuring object, you must use the AzEl Mask tool.

 Opening the AzEl Mask tool